matthewyccheung/matthewyccheung.github.io/_posts/2023-07-27-spo2tutorial.md

 Summary: Review presents an introduction to the technique of pulse oximetry including its basic principle of operation, technology, and limitations, with a focus on skin pigmentation.

 Importance: PulseOxs have been known for a while now to perform worse on people with darker skin.
 Understanding why this is the case is important for fairness.
+This is manifested in the assumptions we make in the derivation.

 <h2> SpO2 derivation </h2>